 Other Forms of Identifications – Driver’s license showing address if your address in not clear you will need to enlarge to show your address better.

-- Boston – When submitting your application via family member or visa expediting company you will need to completed the Boston Letter of Authorization.
+- Boston – When submitting your application via a family member or visa expediting company you will need to complete the Boston Letter of Authorization.

 Types of Brazilian Visas